 Horizontal dotted green lines represent Bull market peaks.

 Bear market lows

-Bull market lows are represented by horizontal dotted red lines.
+Horizontal dotted red lines represent Bull market lows.
 Bear market lows are hammered in via the capitulation (surrender) event.
 The exact date of capitulation marks the beginning of the consolidation phase psychological dawn).

 Bull Market Cycle Lengths

 Cycle lengths are measured from the halving date to the Bull Market peak.
 As measured directly:

 Point 1: The 1st bull market lasted 367 days,